NOAA-GFDL/fre-workflows/for-developers.md

 # User-Specific settings

-All instructions provided are for a developer working on PPAN:
+`fre-workflows` has primarily been developed and tested on PPAN.
+The following are guidelines for developing on PPAN:

 ## User settings

-Developers will need a file in their /home directory that looks like this:
+The path to the Cylc binary must be added to your $PATH environment variable first.
+This can be done by modifying your PATH in your bash_profile as follows:

 ```
 > cat /home/First.Last/.bash_profile
 # this is essential Cylc configuration below
 export PATH="${PATH}:/home/fms/local/opt/cylc/bin"
 ```

 We need this to run on PPAN.
-Without a cylc binary in your $PATH variable, the initial setup of the workflow sever (check terminology) fails, and we can't edit the environment with a module load or similar until it's running.
+Without a cylc binary in your $PATH variable, the initial setup of the workflow sever (check terminology) fails, and we cannot edit the environment with a module load or similar until it is running.

 > ** _NOTE:_** Adding a link to the cylc binary in a directory that is default in user's $PATH is desired, this is being persued.